Pauline Joran: Marriage and later years

 On 6 December 1899, Joran married William Ernest Bush, the Baron de Bush, and retired from performing.
 They had a daughter together, Paulise Marie Louise (1900–1975).
 In March 1903 Joran made a brief return to performing, singing at a concert at St. James's Hall, presented by her sister, the pianist Elise Joran.
-On 24 July that year, the Baron de Bush was killed after falling in front of an express train near Northampton, while he and his wife were travelling up to Scotland.
+On 24 July that year, the Baron de Bush was killed after falling in front of an express train near Northampton, while he and his wife were travelling to Scotland.
 This left their daughter the Baroness de Bush, England's youngest Baroness.

 Joran lived quietly for several years, but by 1910, she had re-entered social life.
 She was a member of the Society of American Women in London and attended the events they hosted, such as a farewell dinner held for Charles W. Fairbanks in London on March 12, 1910.
 By this time, she was out of mourning, as she was noted to be wearing fraise (strawberry pink).
 She made her grand opera debut in Milan in 1910 "under Sonzogno, singing ...
 Santuzza and Nedda with the greatest success".
 She became a well-known hostess and patroness of music, presenting private concerts at her house in the Regent's Park, featuring well-known singers and young performers.

 Joran died in 1954 in London.
 She was survived by her daughter Paulise, an active collector of historical dress, who bequeathed her collection to the National Trust.
-The collection, including some of Joran's garments, is housed and exhibited at Killerton House, Broadclyst, near Exeter.
+The collection, including some of Joran's garments, is exhibited at Killerton House, Broadclyst, near Exeter.